Landing Page Optimization for Better CPC Performance

 • Money-back guarantees or risk-free trials

-• Real-time sales popups (“John from NYC just purchased…”)
+• Real-time purchase notifications (“John from NYC just purchased…”).

-Adding these can increase conversions by 10–20% or more—and improve your ad performance indirectly through better engagement.
+Adding social proof can increase conversions by 10–20% and indirectly improve ad performance through better engagement.

 7. Visual Hierarchy and Clean Design

-Design should guide the eye toward the CTA, not distract from it.
+A clean, visually organized layout guides the user toward the CTA.
 Cluttered pages cause confusion and high bounce rates.

 Best practices: